An Unlikely Childfree Zone

 Just when you thought there was nowhere left to escape the kindergarten crowd, there’s one place that’s drawing the line between where children do and do not belong.
 And believe it or not, it’s a church.

 That’s right – NewSpring Church in Anderson, South Carolina does not allow children under the age of 11 to attend its worship services.
 How did the church come to enact this policy?
-In a post, titled What – No Kids in the Worship Service? – Part Two, (June 14, 2005) on his widely read blog (Perry Noble.com) Pastor Noble explains:
+In a post, titled What – No Kids in the Worship Service? – Part Two, (June 14, 2005) on his widely read blog (Perry Noble.com) Pastor Noble explains:“I realized that when it comes to kids in the service that the pastor is in a no win situation.
+If they cause a disruption and we address it then some will consider us mean.
+If we let it go unnoticed then others will consider us to be passive.

 So our team…finally decided that our church was going to strive to provide a distraction free worship environment for adults and a creative, relevant environment for kids–that way everyone wins.”

 “I once had a father yell at me over the telephone, ‘Jesus said bring the little children unto me.’
-I completed the verse for him and said, ‘and do not hinder them.
+I completed the verse for him and said, ‘and do not hinder them’.
 It is my belief that by taking a child and placing them in an environment where they are not engaged in a way that they can understand that they are being hindered.
 That is why we refuse to hinder kid’s spiritual development by asking them to surrender an hour of their life to boredom.”

 Additionally, Noble has no tolerance for parents who assert that it’s important for children to see how Mommy and Daddy behave in church: